Welcome to my article about bodyweight shoulder exercises.

 For the next bodyweight shoulder workout I have turned to another favourite of mine, stack.com.

-Once again, I have followed, read, and watched literally thousands of videos produced by Stack over the years.
+Once again, I have followed, read, and watched literally hundreds of videos produced by Stack over the years.

 This is definitely a website that provides lots of great information and I have tried many of their workouts for myself.